Business Taxes Payable by Your Missouri LLC

 If you pay employees, there are some slightly different tax implications.
 Speak to your accountant to get clear guidance for your own unique situation.

 All employers must collect and withhold payroll tax from their employees when they receive their salaries.
 You would normally withhold 7.65 percent of the taxable salary that you pay to your employees.

 You may also choose to withhold federal and Missouri state income tax on the wages you pay to employees.
 Speak to your accountant for more information.

 Regardless of whether you withhold federal and Missouri state income tax, your employees may need to file their own tax returns.

 Most Missouri LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
-The most common types of

 Most Missouri LLCs will pay estimated taxes four times a year.
 Speak to your accountant for more information.